pilarmanzi/pilarmanzi.github.io/_pages/teaching.md

 author_profile: true
 ---

-# Instructor of Record
+# Instructor

 - Introduction to Empirical Methods - Northwestern University - Summer 2023

-This is a course for undergraduate students.
+Course for undergraduate students.
 It covers the basics of research methods in Political Science, starting from the building blocks of research (eg. concept and measurement) to the most common tools used in Political Science research.

 - Statistical Analysis for Public Policy I - Loyola University - Fall 2021